Skip to main content

 Every delivery is signed with HMAC-SHA256 using your automation's signing secret.
 The following headers are included with each delivery:

-The signature headers (X-LP-Signature and X-LP-Timestamp) are sent with every delivery, regardless of other settings.
+The signature headers are sent with every delivery, regardless of other settings.

 Only HTTPS URLs are accepted.
 HTTP, IP addresses, and private network addresses are rejected.